Harry Potter and the 7 Secrets of Successful Teaching

 But that method of teaching is not effective for all students – even less if it’s happening all the time.
 I was not a Professor Binns, who engaged in this most unengaging teaching strategy exclusively.

 “Guides on the side” are like most Hogwarts teachers.
 They watched as students practiced transfiguration, cared for magical creatures, or mixed their potions under the ready-to-criticize eye of the student-hating Professor Snape.
-When it came time to apply these skills in real (magical) life, the students had a far better chance of recalling the ingredients of a potion from Snape’s class than from Binns’ lecture on what happened during the International Warlock Convention of 1289.Click To Tweet
+When it came time to apply these skills in real (magical) life, the students had a far better chance of recalling the ingredients of a potion from Snape’s class than from Binns’ lecture on what happened during the International Warlock Convention of 1289.[bctt tweet=””…better to be the guide on the side than the sage on the stage.” #education #teacher” username=”LiesAboutParent”]

 3. Student Investment and Student as the Expert